Memories & Onboarding#

 How Onboarding Works#

-The gathered information is written into project-specific memory files (see above).
+4. The gathered information is written into project-specific memory files following the onboarding prompt instructions and the conventions outlined in memory_maintenance.

 Tips for Onboarding#